4 Revenue Cycle Management Functions That Promote Financial Health

 Managing a full spectrum of business elements is just as important as managing a patient load when it comes to operating a successful health care facility.

-After 15 years in the industry, we at Sigmund have served a wide variety of behavioral health and addiction treatment facilities.
+After 15 years in the industry, we at Sigmund have served a wide variety of behavioral health and addiction treatment organizations.

 Across all types of operations, we have found that it is common for a poor revenue cycle management (RCM) experience to drive facilities to search for a new EHR.

 Even when you provide A+ treatment, a failing business infrastructure can impede treatment and operational success.

 Short for revenue cycle management, RCM tracks the revenue generated by patient care throughout the life cycle of a patient.
 Effective RCM systems foster excellent financial health at any facility.